Dates set for Seahawks offseason camps — now to see who shows up

 Some of those 21 teams have released statements saying “many’’ players will not attend but not necessarily all players.

-Seattle’s statement, though, indicated that no players plan to take part in on-field drills — players have been participating in virtual meetings and workouts.
+Seattle’s statement, though, indicated that no players plan to take part in on-field drills.
+Players have been participating in virtual meetings and workouts.

-Many teams that did not issue statements are those who have a higher number of players who have bonuses tied to taking part in voluntary workouts.
+Many teams that did not issue statements are those who have a higher number of players with bonuses tied to taking part in voluntary workouts.

 However, Seattle does not typically include such bonuses in contracts.
-The only Seahawk player listed as having such a bonus is safety Quandre Diggs, at $100,000.
+The only Seahawk player listed as having such a bonus is safety Quandre Diggs at $100,000.
 However, that was part of a contract he signed with Detroit in 2018 before being traded to Seattle in 2019.
-Diggs has taken to Twitter to indicate he is okay with giving up the money.
+Diggs has taken to Twitter to indicate he is OK with giving up the money.

 Seattle’s mandatory minicamp is set for June 15-17.
 Players can be fined for not attending, and the statements of teams such as the Seahawks indicate they plan to show up for that — Seattle’s statement said players will “not participate in voluntary in-person workouts.’’